-Sometimes repetition is the repeated use of elements or features to create patterns or a sequence in a landscape design, but is can also sometimes just be as simple as repeating the use of the same color, texture, or form throughout the landscape.
+Sometimes repetition is the repeated use of elements or features to create patterns or a sequence in a landscape design.
+It can also be as simple as repeating the use of the same color, texture, or form throughout the landscape.
 Repeating line, form, color, and texture creates rhythm in the landscape (we’ll do a deep dive into rhythm next month).

-The best place to start to play with the concept of repetition is with common elements such as containers, border plantings, and simple hardscape elements.
+The best place to start to play with the concept of repetition is with common elements.
+For instance, containers, border plantings, and simple hardscape elements.
 The best thing about getting this trick right?
 You know it when you see it.
 It just feels “right”.

-We’re going to use boxwoods as the plant in these examples, because they’re the most easy to read when used repeatedly.
-Here they’re used in repetition (this is four quadrants separated by paths) to create the corners of a parterre filled in with matched sets of perennials.
+We're going to use boxwoods as the plant in these examples.
+They're the most easy to read when used repeatedly.
+Here they're used in repetition (this is four quadrants separated by paths).
+This creates the corners of a parterre filled in with matched sets of perennials.
 This appears more aspirational than it is!